frericksm/clj-windows/README.md

 THIS IS NOT THE OFFICIAL  installer for clojure and cli tools on windows

-see cli https://clojure.org/guides/getting_started for the official installers
+see cli https://clojure.org/guides/getting_started for the official installers and https://dev.clojure.org/jira/browse/TDEPS-67 for progress  on the windows part